Lance Gunderson, M.S., PhD Candidate

 Emily graduated from the University of Nebraska at Lincoln in 2014 with a Bachelor of Science in Environmental Studies and two minors in Environmental Restoration and Water Science.
 While in school, Emily became a Water Science Technician at the UNL Water Sciences Laboratory.
 There, she learned the basics of laboratory procedures and pesticides, illicit drugs, vet pharmaceuticals, and SVOC analysis in runoff, groundwater, soil, and POSIC samples.
 Her dedication for precision in the lab and passion for learning in the classroom earned her an assistantship with the USDA – Kellogg Soil Survey Laboratory (KSSL).
 At KSSL, she developed and implemented a soil enzyme assay using a microplate and trained technicians on processing and interpreting enzymes.
 In the summer of 2014, Emily joined an exploratory research group in Kazakhstan establishing pollution baselines in water.
 Emily graduated with a Master of Science in Natural Resources with a focus in Soil Enzymology in 2016.
 After receiving her degree, Emily accepted a position with Ward Laboratories, Inc in Kearney, Nebraska as a Research and Development Scientist.
 In this role, Emily developed, implemented and created interpretations for a wide variety of new tests, including soil enzymes, permanganate oxidizable carbon (POXC), water holding capacity, aggregate stability and ICP-MS testing.
 She also reformatted and revised the interpretation guide provided to customers, attended numerous conferences and participated in speaking engagements.

-In her free time, Emily enjoys playing volleyball, gardening and spending time on the water.
+In her free time, Emily enjoys playing volleyball, gardening, spending time on the water and chasing her daughter around.
 When the weather is right, she helps her husband, Trey, raise cattle and pigs.
-Emily and Trey are looking forward to welcoming their first child in the spring of 2020.

 General Lab Manager